 Now it's off the charts.

-And that's why a lot it's not just the United States that hasn't revalued their ounces of gold from $35 an ounce.
+And that's why a lot, it's not just the United States that hasn't revalued their ounces of gold from $35 an ounce.

 There's lots of countries around the world that never over $40 an ounce, they keep it there on the books that way.

-Why don't revalue?
+Why don't revalue it?

 Why not show it on your books that way?